09 Jun 2025

 Furthermore, continuous systems often see less human intervention, which means reduced risk of contamination—particularly relevant in food and pharmaceutical manufacturing.

 Batch processing wins hands-down when it comes to flexibility.
 Need to tweak a formulation?
 Pause the process, make changes, and restart.
-This flexibility makes batch processing ideal for R&D, pilot runs, and custom manufacturing.
+This flexibility makes batch-processing ideal for R&D, pilot runs, and custom manufacturing.

 However, modern configurations using parallel reactors offer a balanced approach, which offer a middle ground by running multiple small-scale continuous units simultaneously.
 This setup maintains flexibility while leveraging the benefits of continuous processing.